Trailhead Location: Northeastern British Columbia. The trailhead is located

 Boardwalk on Windfall Lake trail near Tumbler Ridge BC Canada

 6. Things get serious soon after the 3 km mark.
-There is a split, with
+There is a split, and

-the trail on the left is where you would emerge should you choose to go
+the trail on the left is where you would emerge from, should you choose to go